 Well Woman Annual Breast Check Up Exam

 The goal of a woman’s annual check up exam and screening for breast cancer is to increase the odds of surviving the diagnosis.
 Unlike some other types of cancer screening, most notably the Pap smear for cervical cancer and colonoscopy for colon cancer, screening for breast cancer is not specifically intended to find “pre-cancerous” disease.
 Rather, breast cancer screening is looking for early cancers, the idea being that catching these cancers at an earlier stage improves survival.
-There are two components to this screening, mammography and clinical breast exam, and they are felt to be complimentary.
+There are two components to this screening in Gillette, WY, mammography and clinical breast exam, and they are felt to be complimentary.
 Screening mammography is the mainstay of breast cancer screening, with clinical breast exam performed by a trained clinician estimated to identify an additional 2-6% of cancers.
 Monthly breast self-exams are no longer recommended as they have not been shown to improve outcomes; however, women are strongly encouraged to “know their breasts” and to report any new or persistent lumps, skin changes, nipple discharge, or changes in appearance.
 If any changes arise, it is recommended to consult a medical professional.

 There has been a revisiting of guidelines for screening mammography by various organizations such as the American Congress of Obstetricians and Gynecologists (ACOG), The American Cancer Society (ACS) and the United States Preventative Services Task Force (USPSTF) over the past few years, which has led to some divergence in recommendations regarding when to start screening in average risk women and how often to perform screening as part of your woman annual breast check up exam.
 Despite this, the data consistently shows that beginning screening mammography at age 40 and performing this screening annually saves the most lives.
 Accordingly, the American Congress of Obstetricians and Gynecologists continues to advise initiating mammograms at age 40 and yearly thereafter.
 Breast cancer screening can be discontinued, in shared decision-making between a woman and her physician, at any age when other health issues exist that predict a life expectancy of less than 10 years.
 Other types of imaging techniques such as ultrasound or thermography have not been shown to be as effective as mammography for screening purposes, but can be used to evaluate certain types of concerns or as an adjunct to mammography.